DC0507/content/src/content/lesson/what-is-html-learn-html.md

 All tags must open and close.
-To close a tag you must place the same word or letter you used to open it but using `/>`.
+To close a tag, you must place the same word or letter you used to open it but using `/>`.

 # Attributes
 ***